o2r-project/erc-spec/docs/user-guide/creation.md

 _As of now, we do not recommend creating secondary metadata by hand._

 Secondary metadata are used for third party services, e.g. repositories that define their own obligatory metadata.
-In general they can be added in different formats to support different use cases.
+In general they can be added in different formats to support different use cases and they should be stored in a directory `.erc`.

 More information on secondary metadata can be found in the [preservation section](../spec/index.md#preservation-of-erc).

 ## Step 4: validate